-This performance includes the use of haze, features one small bang (party popper), with frequent use of full-volume music and changes in lighting.
+This performance includes frequent use of full-volume music and changes in lighting.

 This is a relaxed space, which means you are free to move, make noise, leave and re-enter the room whenever you like/need.

-This show contains descriptions of queerphobia and bullying, including homophobic and biphobic language, one incident of phsyical violence, and passing (critical) mentions of stalking and rape in popular culture.
-The plot contains sexual activity, excessive alcohol consumption, and mild recreational drug use amongst teenagers from 14-16.
+This show contains descriptions of bullying, including homophobic and biphobic language, and passing (critical) mentions of sexually predatory/objectifying behaviour.
+There is one description of an incident of physical violence.
+The plot contains sexual activity and alcohol consumption amongst teenagers from 14-16.

-You will be addressed directly as an audience, and may be asked to volunteer to join in with the show - any participation is by consent, and you will never be ‘picked’ on, touched, or requested to get up on stage.
+You will be addressed directly as an audience, and may be asked to volunteer to join in with the show - any participation is by consent and from your seats.
+No one will be ‘picked’ on, touched, or asked to get on stage.